Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 GPU Sentinel

-A GPU-layer observability and defensive infrastructure asset.
+A GPU observability / monitoring / defensive-infrastructure candidate.
 Usually adjacent to platform teams, infra startups, or internal systems groups.

 infracontrolmonitoring